Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 The following steps will be executed automatically to ensure that the current Azure environment is represented in your GitHub repository:

-* Current Management Group, Subscriptions, Policy Definitions and Policy Assignments are discovered and RESTful representation of the resources are  saved as ARM Template parameters file.
+* Current Management Group, Subscriptions, Policy Definitions and Policy Assignments are discovered and RESTful representation of the resources are saved as ARM template parameters file.
 * If changes are detected that is not represented in your `main` branch, it will create `system` branch representing your current configuration as ARM templates parameter file.
 * Create a Pull Request (PR) with the name `Azure Change Notification` (`system`  -> `main`)